lscsoft/lalsuite/README.md

      $ git clone git@git.ligo.org:lscsoft/lalsuite.git

+### LALSuite extra waveform files

+The generation of some compact binary coalescence waveform models requires additional files which need to be downloaded either from Zenodo or from a git repository.
+The LALSuite extra waveform files are publicly available on [Zenodo][zenodolal].

+Alternatively, for LALSuite versions >= 7.25 the data files are also available at the git repository [lalsuite-waveform-data][newlalextra].

+or for earlier LALSuite versions, the files in lalsuite-extra can be found in the git repository [lalsuite-extra][oldlalextra]:

+Instructions for the installation and download of these files can be found in each link above.

+The environment variable `LAL_DATA_PATH` needs to be set according to the path to the downloaded files.

 ## Building from Source

 The recommended way to build LALSuite from source is in a `conda` environment.